Versión en Español | Version en Français-Canadien

 Collection of Personal Information

-The categories of personal and sensitive personal information that we collect about you in connection with your use of the Services include:
+The categories of personal information, including sensitive personal information, that we may collect about you in connection with your use of the Services include:

-• Identifiers, such as real name, alias, postal address, unique personal identifier, online identifier, Internet Protocol address, email address, account name, social security number, driver’s license number, passport number, or other similar identifiers.
+Identifiers, such as real name, alias, postal address, unique personal identifier, online identifier, Internet Protocol address, email address, account name, or other similar identifiers.

-• Personal information categories listed in the California Customer Records statute (Cal.
+Personal information categories listed in the California Customer Records statute (Cal.
 Civ.
-Code § 1798.80(e)), such as name, signature, social security number, address, telephone number, passport number, driver’s license or state identification card number, education, employment, employment history, bank account number, or other financial information.
+Code § 1798.80(e)), including the Identifiers listed above, as well as education, employment, and employment history, bank account number, or other financial information.

 • Commercial information, including records of products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies.